diagrams/diagrams-doc/doc/manual.rst

 The HTML5 backend
 -----------------

-Like the Canvas backend the Html5 backend targets the browser.
-The difference is that the Html5 backend creates a file of stand alone javascript and optionally html that can be used as a (or part of a) web page.
+Like the Canvas backend, the HTML5 backend targets the browser.
+The difference is that the HTML5 backend creates a file of stand alone Javascript and optionally HTML that can be used as a (or part of a) web page.
 It is based on the `static-canvas`:pkg: package.
 It is a full featured backend supporting gradients and external images.

-The Canvas backend can be invoked via `Diagrams.Backend.Html5.CmdLine`:mod: module, or via the `renderDia`/`renderHtml5` functions.
+The HTML5 backend can be invoked via `Diagrams.Backend.Html5.CmdLine`:mod: module, or via the `renderDia`/`renderHtml5` functions.